- The John Carroll School Mission

 - If a student’s behavior warrants removal from the trip, the parents will be contacted to arrange for the return of the student home at the parents’ expense.

-Students, parents, alumni/ae and friends may not fund-raise in the name of the School without prior discussion with, and permission from, the Director of Institutional Advancement.
+Students, parents, alumni and friends may not fundraise in the name of the School without prior approval.

 Each student is assigned a locker, is responsible for its security and is responsible for valuables placed in the locker.
 Students should not give their locker combination to other students.
-The locker must be locked.
+The locker must be locked at all times when not in use.
 Students may not change assigned lockers without permission from the administration.
 Students may only go to their lockers during class changes.
+Student lockers (both academically and athletically) are school property and may be searched at anytime there is reasonable suspicion or concern.

-Note: The athletic locker rooms are considered out of bounds (a one Demerit offense) during the school day, except for physical education classes.
+Note: The athletic locker rooms are considered out of bounds during the school day without expressed permission from a faculty member.
+Disciplinary consequences will be delivered for students found out of bounds.

 Lost and Found

-Books and other items which are found are to be returned to the Main Office.
+Books and other items which are found are to be returned to the security desk in the front of the school.

 Photo ID Cards

-Posters of any kind must be approved and signed by a member of the administration.
+Posters of any kind must be approved by the Director of Student Activities before being posted.
 Posters are to be displayed on the Patriot News Center bulletin board panels and should not be hung in the entrance halls.
 All posters, fliers and information sheets must be removed promptly after the event.

 Food & Drinks